19 Places to Get Clothes to Sell on Poshmark

 This actually happened to me.
 My very first item I sold on Poshmark was a new Coach wristlet for $10.
 I didn’t realize how Poshmark worked and listed a few items not thinking much about pricing.
 I thought it was like eBay and that no one would view my items.
 It sold immediately.
 Whoops!

-Two ways to find these listings on Poshmark:
+A few ways to find these listings on Poshmark:

 Type a brand name into the search box.
 The click “sort by” and choose “just in”.
 Look for items that were just listed and underpriced.